BROWN'S TOWN CAMPGROUND / ANCIENT BRISTLECONE PINE FOREST / MAMMOTH LAKES / DEVILS POSTPILECampground Information - Campsite Photos - Day Trips

 PLACES TO EAT –

-The famous Erick Schat’s Bakkery is in Bishop and you must stop there for the bakery goods and their bread.
-They are right on Main Street.
+The famous Erick Schat’s Bakkery is in Bishop and you must stop there for the bakery items and their bread.
+They are located on Main Street.
 The Original Sheepherder Bread is what they are known for.

 We had pizza at the Pizza Factory on Main Street.
 It was really good!